ethannef/Parking-Sensor-Project/README2.md

 - Echo validation: "determining that the echo is a true echo when a width and a peak value of the echo are in a preset range"
 - Stopped-vehicle check: "determining that the echo is a true echo when the vehicle is stopped and all of a plurality of echoes of the ultrasonic wave output a plurality of times by the ultrasonic sensor exist within a preset distance"

+**Advantages / Disadvantages (as stated by source):**
+- ❌ **Disadvantage of standard ultrasonic sensing (stated):** The entire patent exists to solve false echoes — source describes echoes being "mistaken for a false echo due to noise" and the need to validate "width and a peak value of the echo" before accepting a detection as real
+- ✅ **Advantage of CA-CFAR adaptive threshold (stated):** "setting a minimum level of the adaptive threshold value to prevent the echo from being mistaken for a false echo due to noise" — the adaptive per-section threshold is explicitly stated as preventing false positives

 ---

 ### 6.9 US9696420 — Active Park Assist (Radar + Ultrasonic Fusion)